 Lifton: O.K.
-So in other words the roll of 120 film, as far as you know, is simply like a man who is there and taking pictures like a journalist would take pictures.
+So in other words the roll of 120 film, as far as you know, is simply like a man who is there and taking pictures like journalist would take pictures.

 Stringer: Right.
-Um-hmmm.
-This is the only thing that I can assume.
+This is the only think that I can assume.

 Lifton: I see.
 Well let me ask you this: in Dr. Humes' testimony he does say that he did take certain pictures, you know, he specifies, like he took the lung out and took a picture of the lung.
-Now, do you remember taking a picture of the lung?
+Do you remember taking a picture of the lung?

-Lifton: Was that with 4 x 5 cassettes?
+Lifton: Was that with 4 x 5 cassette?